Akaban/doom-simulator/README.md

-# projetPFA
+# doomSimulator

-Projet de simulation d'un moteur graphique à la DOOM en OCaml.
+This project is a doom-like graphical engine simulator written in OCaml with the library Graphics

 ### Getting started
  - A recent version of OCaml is required
- - ocaml-findlib and ocamldep are required
+ - `ocaml-findlib` and `ocamldep` are required
+ - Ocaml Graphics (graphics.cma) is needed (sometimes installed with the base ocaml package, on ubuntu/debian its `libcamlimages-ocaml`)
- - If all requirements of the above are meet, compile the projet with make
+ - If all requirements of the above are meet, compile the projet with `make`
- - The resulting binary will be "projet\_pfa"
+ - The resulting binary will be named `doom`

 ## Example